 Sue: He was in that stupid Gangsters programme that you made me watch when we lived in the caravan.
 The one where they all turned to the camera at the end and gave up.
 That one.

 Me: Stupid?
 STUPID?
 That’s even worse than what you said about Snakedance!

 Sue: Oh no, it’s the Doomsday Bell.

 Sue: Same thing.
-If you hear it ring, things are going tits up.
+If you hear it ringing, it means things are going tits up.

 Meanwhile, on a space station…

 Sue: It’s Rula Lenska!
 Why is she working in the Clinique store at Fenwicks with the cast of Thunderbirds?

 The Army turn up at the warehouse on Earth.